 4. Hill's Science Diet Sensitive Stomach & Skin Turkey Stew

-- Stew texture for picky eaters
+- Appeals to picky eaters

 5. Purina Pro Plan Sensitive Skin & Stomach Salmon Wet Food

-- Prebiotic Fiber: Nourishes beneficial gut bacteria
+- Natural prebiotic fiber: Nourishes beneficial gut bacteria for digestive health.

-- Supports sensitive digestion
+- Supports skin and digestion

 - No wheat or soy